 As a Law Clerk at O’Malley and Harvey, LLP, Halley’s experiences in English classes prepared her to conduct legal research, read complex texts, and line-edit legal briefs.
 Her co-op experience at O’Malley and Harvey, LLP confirmed her interest in a career in law.

-In fall 2016, Halley will bring together her interests and experiences in rhetoric and social justice as a first-year student at Northeastern University School of Law, a leader in public interest law.
+In fall 2016, Halley brought together her interests and experiences in rhetoric and social justice as a student at Northeastern University School of Law, a leader in public interest law.
+She graduated in 2019, having completed four law school co-ops.
+One of these co-ops resulted in a position in Washington state, where Halley will be working in immigration law, focusing on migrants and human trafficking.

 “I wish I could talk about the one moment where I suddenly knew I wanted to be a lawyer—that feeling of ‘aha!’
 But the truth is that it was a series of moments, a trajectory of growth over the last four years that led me to the intersection where my passions for law and social justice met and formed a single path.
 I had many moments during my studies as an English major that steered me towards law as a career.
 I found I was a strong analytical reader and writer, and discovered a particular interest in rhetoric and legal discourse.”